John Stewart, Commendator of Coldingham: Regency of Mary of Guise

 In 1550, after the conclusion of the war known the Rough Wooing, he accompanied his step-mother Mary of Guise on a visit to the French court.
 Stewart was in Paris in February 1551 and wrote to Mary of Guise.
 His letter concerns a property in France, the Abbey of Flavigny en Auxois, a gift to him from Henry II of France.
+In July 1553, his sister Lady Jean Stewart was contracted to marry Archibald Campbell, 5th Earl of Argyll.
+Her cash dowry of 5,000 merks was to be paid by Mary of Guise and her brothers, the Commendators of Kelso, Holyrood, and Coldingham.

 In April 1558 he wrote to Mary of Guise from Coldingham about a dispute amongst his tenants in Glasgow who were now threatened with legal action by Robert, Lord Sempill, as Sheriff of Renfrew.
 Stewart wanted Guise, who was now Regent of Scotland, to intervene in favour of his tenants.

 During the Reformation Crisis the English government sent a fleet of warships to Scotland, and subsequently, by the Treaty of Berwick, an army to assist the Protestants at the siege of Leith.
 In January 1560 John Stewart sighted the English fleet commanded by William Wynter off Dunbar sailing towards the Isle of May and sent a boat to investigate.

 Mary, Queen of Scots' personal rule

 Mary, Queen of Scots made him keeper of Dunbar Castle when she returned to Scotland in August 1561.
 The English diplomat Thomas Randolph wrote that Lord John was in the queen's favour in October 1561, for his "leaping and dancing", and would marry the Earl of Bothwell's sister, Jean Hepburn.
-She had previously been "handfasted" to another man, Robert Lauder younger of the Bass, on 24 July 1566, but the marriage was not completed.
+She had previously been "handfasted" to another man, Robert Lauder younger of the Bass, on 24 July 1556, but the marriage was not completed.

 Lord John, his half-brother Lord Robert, the Marquis of Elbeuf and others performed in a tournament in December 1561 on the sands of Leith.
 There was "running at the ring", with two teams of six men, one team dressed as women, the other as exotic foreigners in strange masque garments.
-Mary, Randolph, the French ambassador Paul de Foix, and a Monsieur de Moret, envoy from the Duke of Savoy attended this entertainment.
+Mary, Randolph, the French ambassador Paul de Foix, and Monsieur de Moret, envoy from the Duke of Savoy attended this entertainment.
 There had been a similar tournament at Amboise involving Mary's uncle Francis, the Grand Prior, dressed as a gypsy with a baby, and the Duke of Nemours as a townsman's wife with a bunch of keys, and in 1594 another event involving cross-dressing was staged at the baptism of Prince Henry at Stirling Castle.